Skip to main content

 Consider covering your generator to shield it from dust and moisture with a protective cover for portable generators or inverters.
 A quality cover keeps your generator safe from environmental hazards, helping to maintain its appearance and functionality.

 Lastly, is it safe to store a generator in a garage?
 The answer is yes, as long as it’s well-ventilated and the generator is cool before storage.
-This ensures safe and effective generator storage.
+This ensures safe and effective generator storage for long periods.

 Generator Storage Locations